JoinColony/colonyJS/docs/_Intro_GetStarted.md

 ## Step 2: Get Network Client

 Next, you will need to use the wallet instance to get an instance of the network client.
+The network client will allow you to call methods such as `createToken` and `createColony`.

 Add the following code below `// Step 2: Get Network Client`: